miroslaw-zieba/secure-query-handler/README.md

 ---

 Each example demonstrates Secure Query Handler’s flexibility across databases.
 Customize by adding or removing parameters, adjusting validation patterns, or modifying database settings for your environment.

+## About Mirosław Zięba

+With a strong foundation in software development, Mirosław Zięba is an experienced IT professional specializing in building robust, secure systems and complex web applications.
+Mirosław has over 18 years of expertise spanning full-stack development, database management, and system architecture.
+His work includes leading custom software projects for businesses, creating secure data handling systems, and offering mentorship in IT practices.
+Mirosław is passionate about exploring new technologies and developing solutions that enhance efficiency, security, and scalability in applications.